The Miranda Standard Environment

 > Exit num

-applied to a string causes the string to be executed as a
+system applied to a string causes the string to be executed as a

-).
+UNIX shell command (by sh).
 The result returned is a 3-tuple,

 comprising the standard_output, error_output, and exit_status